Marcos Gonzaga , Universidade Federal do Rio Grande do Norte (UFRN)

 Flávio Henrique M. de A. Freire, Universidade Federal do Rio Grande do Norte

-Everton E. C. Lima, IFCH - UNICAMP
+Everton E. C. Lima, UNICAMP

-Bernardo L. Queiroz, Universidade Federal de Minas Gerais
+Bernardo L. Queiroz, Universidade Federal De Minas Gerais

 José Monteiro, IPC-IG